xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 >* 5. The Graphic on the target is fine when the target package is opened
 >*       --- ERROR!
 Currently, the graphic is not present as it should be

-7.21 Move UDT causing downgrade (Uses test model 2.6)
+7.21 Move UDT causing downgrade in source and destination (Uses test model [2.6](#2.6))
 >* 1. Expand movetest/p1/impl
 >* 2. Cut mysubtype
 >* 3. Expand movetest/p2/impl2
 >* 4. Paste mysubtype to impl2
->* 5. Downgrade dialog indicates downgrades on elements under p1 that have lost visibility to mysubtype
+>* 5. Downgrade dialog indicates downgrades on elements under p1 (the src) that have lost visibility to mysubtype
->* 6. Downgrade dialog indicates downgrade on mysubtype inside p2 since it lost visibility to mybasetype
+>* 6. Downgrade dialog indicates downgrade on mysubtype inside p2 (the dest) since it lost visibility to mybasetype

+7.22 Move SDT causing downgrade in source and destination (Uses test model [2.6](#2.6))
+>* 1. Expand movetest/p1/impl
+>* 2. Cut testStruct
+>* 3. Expand movetest/p2/impl2
+>* 4. Paste testStruct to impl2
+>* 5. Downgrade dialog indicates downgrades on elements under p1 (the src) that have lost visibility to testStruct
+>* 6. Downgrade dialog indicates downgrade on testStruct.member_st && testStruct.member_bt inside p2 (the dest) since they lost visibility to mysubtype and mybasetype respectively

+7.23 Move class causing downgrade in source and destination (Uses test model [2.6](#2.6))
+>* 1. Expand movetest/p1/impl
+>* 2. Cut clz
+>* 3. Expand movetest/p2/impl2
+>* 4. Paste clz to impl2
+>* 5. Downgrade dialog indicates downgrades on p1/impl/refs/Unassigned Imported Class (the src) that has lost visibility to clz
+>* 6. Downgrade dialog indicates downgrade on attributes and operations inside clz (the dest) since they lost visibility to types under p1/impl

 End
 ---